joelbarton-io/JS225/studyGuide/iife.md

 - The argument list for an IIFE can be either inside the enclosing parentheses or outside; both interpretations are valid and equivalent in JavaScript.
 - Launch School (LS) states: "We can omit the parentheses around an IIFE when the function definition is an expression that doesn't occur at the beginning of a line."
+- basically, we cannot use the function declaration syntax in an iifExpression because: duh

 ## Use Cases and Benefits

-- IIFEs were particularly valuable in pre-ES6 JavaScript code to achieve **private scope**.
+- IIFEs were particularly important in pre-ES6 JavaScript code to achieve **private scope**, however with `let` and `const` iifes aren't as important of a tool in modern JS
 - IIFEs are pivotal when we aim to prevent a polluted global namespace.
 If there's uncertainty regarding the existence of a variable or function name, IIFEs ensure we avoid potential naming conflicts.
+- by using an IIFE, improvements are applied in both directions (global & local scopes)
 - avoid variable naming conflicts when dealing with large body of code with lots of variables; also subverts `var` `function` hoisting issues
 - provides flexibility with how much of an object’s data and functionality is visible via the object’s interface.
-- It's possible to reference an IIFE by name.
+- It _is_ possible to reference an IIFE by name.
 This capability becomes essential when dealing with recursive function expressions, making it one of the few methods to invoke an IIFE with recursive behavior.

-## Relationship with Closures
+## Relationship to Closures

-IIFEs share similarities with closures in that they offer a means to access and privatize data, thus ensuring data integrity and encapsulation.
+- IIFEs leverage closures in that they offer a means to access and privatize data, thus increasing data integrity and encapsulation.